shmorri/docs-casa-prod/docs/source/plugins/consent-management.md

 ## Requirements

-- Plugin jar file must match the version of your Casa (and Gluu Server) installation.
+- The plugin jar file must match the version of your Casa (and Gluu Server) installation.

 ## Installation